MHRA/products/medicines/import/README.md

 There are two environment variables which need to be set to run the Import tool:

 - `STORAGE_ACCOUNT` - The Azure blob storage account to upload documents to;
+- `STORAGE_CONTAINER` - This is the name of the Azure blob storage container to upload to;
 - `STORAGE_MASTER_KEY` - This is a write access key.

 You can find both of these in the [Azure portal](https://portal.azure.com).
 Navigate to your Storage Account, then choose Access Keys on the left navigation panel.